 Often, people are looking for more than just basic admission to the gym.
 There are features to gyms that make them more marketable like having saunas, pools, daycares, courts for different sports, a rental system for equipment, etc. These are all qualities of a gym that enlighten their unique selling point.

-These are all also packageable items that you can use to tailor to your customer’s wants.
+These are all also items that you can use to tailor to your customer’s wants out of a gym membership package.
 Creating levels of access to these different features can make purchasing memberships more manageable and desirable for customers.
 This can even help customers to slowly move up in subscription tiers once they completely understand the value of the subscriptions.

 Packaging classes and personal training sessions help to sell more sessions for your trainers as well.
 This is common already for personal training, but I want to elaborate on how important it is.
 When you can package goods and services to make them more affordable and valuable, you will make more sales.
 Selling points are all about impulse decisions in response to value.